Valentine's Day Meat Course

 Crock Pot Short Ribs

-You might be thinking what can you cook in a crock pot that will be elegant enough for Valentine's Day and I say any recipe that calls for braising like short ribs.
-I'm finding slow cooked short ribs on some of the fanciest restaurants all over the country.
+You might be thinking, what can you cook in a crock pot that will be elegant enough for Valentine's Day?
+I say any recipe that calls for braising, like short ribs.
+I'm finding slow-cooked short ribs in some of the fanciest restaurants in the country.

-All you have to do is take a half hour to prep all the ingredients in the morning, stick them in the crock pot and when you come home, you will have a delicious and romantic meal.
-All you'll have to do is serve it up and then bask in the adoration of your Valentine.
-You can read my Crock Pot Short Ribs recipe here.
+All you have to do is take a half hour to prep all the ingredients in the morning, stick them in the crock pot, and when you come home, you will have a delicious and romantic meal.
+All you'll have to do is serve it up and bask in your Valentine's adoration.